fossasia/AYABInterface/docs/communication/index.rst

 Message definitions (API v4)
 ----------------------------

 The length is the total length with id and parameters.
+Note that the two characters ``\r\n`` following the message are not included in the length.

 ========== ========== ==== ====== =============================================
   source      name     id  length        parameters